 Lab-created diamonds used to be utilized only for industrial purposes at first, but the advancement resulted in its current use, which is jewelry.
 Nowadays, the process is so accurate and identical with the natural one that makes it impossible for even the jewelers to find out whether it is a lab diamond or its mineral counterpart.

 Yes!
 The lab-grown diamonds are real diamonds.
 The lab-grown diamonds are quite similar to real diamonds in all of their features such as appearance, quality, color, hardness, material, and beauty.
 As I mentioned above, the process of making a lab-made diamond is carried out by carbon atoms at high pressure and temperature.
 However, the carbon atoms, high pressure, and high temperature are necessary factors to produce the natural and real diamonds under the earth’s surface.

-The conditions for the formation of natural diamonds are similar to those of lab diamonds.
-The only difference between these two diamonds is the place and time of the process.
+The conditions for forming natural diamonds are similar to those for lab-grown diamonds.
+The main difference is the location and timing of the process.
 Natural diamonds formed hundreds of miles beneath the Earth's surface, under high pressure and high temperatures, between 1 to 3 billion years ago, and reached the upper layers of the earth's surface through volcanic explosions.
 While the lab-made diamonds form during a few weeks in laboratories and by human control.

 What is the value of a lab-created diamond?

 The value of a lab-created diamond falls into three categories: social, emotional, and financial.
 Financially speaking, lab grown diamonds price depends on their carat weight.
 For instance, a 2-carat lab diamond costs between $8,000 and $12,000 while a 4-carat D-VVS1 lab diamond costs around $95,000.